 Elaborate on why the initial 1949 collaboration with Hans Wegner, which was at your father’s direction, was so critical to the brand and how it continues to inform the brand’s aesthetics and overall ethos.

-He contacted Wegner through an exhibition in Copenhagen in 1947.
+He contacted Wegner at an exhibition in Copenhagen in 1947.
 Wegner was making some very unorthodox furniture at that time, when you think about 1949.
 Everything in those days was square, and upright; you sat at the table in the high back seat chair and [it was] not very comfortable.
 Here he came with his organic, round furniture and things like that, which didn’t fit in.
 That was far too avant-garde for that time, but my dad loved it, and he was a young man.
-He was, I think, a year older than Wegner when they got together.
-They two things in common: one was they were both excellent carpenters and the other part was they loved wood.
+He was, I think, a year older than Wegner.
+They had two things in common: one was they were both excellent carpenters and the other part was they loved wood.
 That is about it.
 Because my dad was, it turned out later on, a brilliant businessman and Wegner was an outstanding architect.

 Next year, we have a 70-year anniversary, which is unheard of in this trade.
 So, we are still very close to each other and we make a lot of Wegner furniture now in the big factory we have here and export to 59 different countries in the world.